Filter

 An explicit filter.

-Depending on the target of action, filters can be:
+Depending on filters target Data Type, filters can be:

 • Built-in Property filters.